Table of Contents

 - Jesus welcomes every person to come; that includes children.

-- Ministry within the church is important due RELATIONSHIPS.
-These relationships with others outside of the family unit that believe the same God and the same Gospel are important to solidify faith in children and teenagers.
+- Ministry within the church is important due because it forms and builds relationships.
+These relationships with others outside of the family unit that believes in the same God and the same Gospel are important to solidify faith in children and teenagers.

 - Children/teenagers are important to the life and goals of the church to reach others for Christ.